What is RISC-V

 Reduced instruction set architecture contains only the instructions commonly used by the processor.
 For less commonly used operations, the same effect can be achieved by executing multiple commonly used instructions.
 The reduced instruction set represents more MIPS, RISC-V, Power, Alpha, etc.

-Why Instruction Set Architecture Matters?
+Why does Instruction Set Architecture Matter?

 99%+ of laptops, desktops, and servers are based on X86 or AMD64 ISA.
 The IPs belong to Intel and AMD.